Overcome FOMO (Fear of Missing Out) in 7 Steps

 The second effect is that even if we manage to overcome the paralysis and make a choice, we end up less satisfied with the choice than we would be if we had fewer options to choose from.

-If you haven’t viewed this TED Talk, I highly recommend you view it now, even in lieu of finishing this piece.
+If you haven’t viewed this TED Talk, I highly recommend you check it out.

 At a person’s core, susceptibility to the fear of missing out may be traced back to mindset.
 For example, while innovators and trend setters naturally do not entertain the fear of missing out, followers are prone to dwell on these types of thoughts.